secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 ##### Role: Author

 - inherits the rights of the "Registered" role
-- may list, view, edit and delete own (by the user) CSAF documents in `Draft` status and delete them
+- may list, view and edit and delete own (by the user) CSAF documents in `Draft` status
 - may view and reply to comments on CSAF documents that he/she is allowed to view and edit
 - may create new CSAF documents